 My work schedule is such that these days, that’s the only time I have to quietly reflect, write, build graphics, etc.

 My daily blog post the sweet albatross around my neck.
 I do it every day before 5 PM in New Zealand so that it appears around midnight in the US, which is still the biggest target market for English-language blogs.

 I need to produce 365 unique pieces of photography art per year, so the production of the art actually takes much longer than the actual blog post.
 Maybe this is why I don’t mind the blog post.
 The blog post takes 5% of the time of the creation of the art.
 I write a short description of the photo and talk a bit about the art and the science behind it.

 As for the actual writing, that tends to happen more spontaneously.
 I have a general quota of 1,000 words a day, but that can include a variety of writing.
 If I’m working on a book manuscript or traveling overseas, sometimes I create the blog posts in advance.

-It's amazing the variety of routines used and a lot of will depend on your own personal circumstances.
+It's amazing the variety of routines used and a lot will depend on your own personal circumstances.
 Darren Rowse shows this in this informative blog post .
-Those with jobs and/or children will have to get organised around them and other obligations.
+Those with jobs and/or children will have to get organized around them and other obligations.
 Those who work for themselves will have a greater degree of flexibility and will eventually find the optimum times to produce their best work while still being able to live a balanced and fulfilled life.